VaclavElias/stride-website-next/README.md

 ## Getting Started

-All the information you need to get started with Stride Website development are in the [Stride Website Wiki](https://github.com/VaclavElias/stride-website-next/wiki).
+All the information you need to get started with Stride Website development can be found in the [Stride Website Wiki](https://github.com/VaclavElias/stride-website-next/wiki).

 ## Contributing

 Use [Discord](https://discord.gg/f6aerfE) for questions and general discussions.
 Use [Issues](https://github.com/stride3d/stride-website/issues) to report bugs and proposing features.

-We welcome code contributions through pull requests, issues tagged as **[`help-wanted`](https://github.com/dotnet/docfx/labels/help-wanted)** are good candidate to start contributing code.
+We welcome code contributions through pull requests.
+Issues tagged as **[`help-wanted`](https://github.com/stride3d/stride-website/labels/help-wanted)** are good candidates for starting to contribute code.

 ### Branch and Release